Manager, Business Assurance & Controls / ANZ Bank - Wellington, New Zealand

 WRU's commercial manager explained to Genevieve how the business works and she was able to view sponsorship contracts, and understand the important parts of dealing with business and people’s passions and interests.

 She says the best part of her internship was the "human interaction aspect".
 She had the opportunity to spend a lot of time interacting with ranges of different people which is her greatest take away from the whole experience.

-“Although Waikato is smaller than the other universities In New Zealand it gives students a better chance to utilise the opportunities available to them especially the Management School, they allow students to get as involved as they would like to and make use of the relationships that the uni has within the community,” says Genevieve.
+“Although Waikato is smaller than the other universities In New Zealand, it gives students a better chance to utilise the opportunities available to them, especially in the Management School," says Genevieve.